nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > Note how the event is propagated through the `EventsCenter` to the `Storage` and `UI` without `Model` having to be coupled to either of them.
 This is an example of how this Event Driven approach helps us reduce direct coupling between components.

-The following more details of each component.
+The following sections provide more details about each component.

 //@@author A0142605N
 ### UI component